immmdreza/ModernTelegramBot/README.md

 Every Filter attribute has a Reverse property that do the same as ~, and reverses the filter

+And just that easy you can handle __/start__ Command which is not replied and sent in private chat

 ```cs
 using System.Collections.Generic;
 using System.Threading.Tasks;